Peter Budaj: Return to Los Angeles

 On 13 June 2018, Budaj was traded back to the Kings in exchange for forward Andy Andreoff.
 While Budaj was originally assigned to the Kings AHL affiliate, after starting goaltender Jonathan Quick was placed on Injured Reserve on 7 October he was recalled to the NHL.
 Budaj was reassigned to the AHL on 18 October.
 Budaj played out the remainder of the season with the Reign, ending his 17 year professional career at the conclusion of the regular season.

 Mask

-Budaj, a devout Christian, is perhaps best known for having the depiction of Ned Flanders, a popular religious character from TV's The Simpsons painted on his masks.
-In 2008, Budaj began wearing a mask featuring the character Altaïr from the popular video game Assassin's Creed.
+Budaj, a devout Christian, is perhaps best known for having the depiction of Ned Flanders, a popular religious character from the animated television series The Simpsons painted on his masks.
+In 2008, Budaj began wearing a mask featuring the character Altaïr from the first Assassin's Creed video game.

-The mask primarily worn by Budaj during the 2008–09 season features a burgundy colored version of the comic book hero The Hulk, although he did continue wearing the Assassin's Creed mask as well.
+The mask primarily worn by Budaj during the 2008–09 season features a burgundy colored version of the Marvel Comics superhero, the Hulk, although he did continue wearing the Assassin's Creed mask as well.
 Budaj's 2009–10 mask features his racing idol Valentino Rossi on one side, the Avalanche's alternate foot logo on the other, and retains Ned Flanders on the back.